 Charges against a University of Minnesota law professor accused of raping and stalking an ex-girlfriend were dropped Thursday.

 Some buildings on the University of Minnesota campus may get a little chillier.
 In an email to faculty, staff and students, interim vice president for University Services Mike Berthelsen said some campus buildings can expect a loss of heat after the school’s Energy Management shut down its South East Steam Plant Thursday due to a damaged pipeline.
 The email said the new Main Energy Plant — currently in a testing phase — is still operational and Energy Management is acting on emergency plans to divert steam to “critical” buildings like the University of Minnesota Medical Center and research areas.
 Updates will come as more information becomes available and the email said crews are working to assess the extent of the damage.

-The Minnesota Daily sat down with University President Erik Kaler Wednesday for the first Kickin’ It with Kaler.
+The Minnesota Daily sat down with University President Eric Kaler in his office Wednesday for the March edition of Kickin’ It with Kaler.
 Kaler discussed alleged recruiting violations by Gophers head football coach P.J.

 As the University enters its fourth year in a plan to trim $90 million in administrative costs by 2019, school officials say the last round of cuts will be the hardest.

 The dean of the University of Minnesota’s Humphrey School of Public Affairs will step down in June to lead an international refugee advocacy group.
 Eric Schwartz, who joined the Humphrey School in 2011, will leave his post this summer to become president of Refugees International, an independent advocacy organization based in Washington D.C.